nshafer/django-hashid-field/README.rst

     class Author(models.Model):
         name = models.CharField(max_length=40)

 Then Django has created a field for you called 'id' automatically.
-We just need to override that:
+We just need to override that by specifying our own field with *primary_key* set to True.

 .. code-block:: python